rainleander/MSU-AI-microbootcamp/module2-notes.md

 - **Interplay with Other Learning Methods**:
   - Unsupervised learning can be used alongside supervised learning, deep learning, and NLP.
   - Techniques like PCA (Principal Component Analysis) can optimize predictions or classifications by reducing input variables.
-  - It can serve as a pre-training step before applying deep learning on labeled data.
+  - It can be a pre-training step before applying deep learning to labeled data.
   - In NLP, unsupervised learning can group texts/documents based on similarity.

 - **Learning Outcomes**: